 No. If a student is maintaining a status in the United States other than F-1, an I-20 is not needed.
 Dependent children in E, H, I, J, L, M, N, 0, P, R, or S status must change status after their 21st birthday.
 Students who are at UC Berkeley in a dependent child status and approaching their 21st birthday should see an International Student Adviser at Berkeley International Office for information about changing their nonimmigrant status to F-1.

-After a school completes the admissions process, the school collects necessary financial support and identification documentation for admitted international students requesting F-1 status.
+After a school completes the admissions process, it collects necessary financial support and identification documentation for admitted international students requesting F-1 status.
 Those student names and biographic information are entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
-The SEVIS database processes the information and produces an I-20.
-The school official (called the Designated School Official or DSO) prints and signs the I-20 and then delivers it to the student.If a student needs to update or change information on the I-20, the DSO makes these requests through SEVIS to produce a new document.
+SEVIS processes the information and produces an I-20.
+The school official (called the Designated School Official or DSO) processes and signs the I-20 and then delivers it to the student.If a student needs to update or change information on their I-20, the DSO makes these requests through SEVIS to produce a new document.